snayfach/MIDAS/docs/install.md

 Alternatively, download the latest version of the software: https://github.com/snayfach/PhyloCNV/archive/master.zip And unpack the project: `unzip master.zip`

-### Download the reference database
-Download the PhyloCNV reference database of marker genes, pangenomes, and representative genomes:
-`python PhyloCNV/scripts/download_ref_db.py`
-This may take several minutes to several hours, depending on your internet speed.
-The entire database requires ~17G of free space.

 ### Install the software
 Run setup.py to install:
 `python PhyloCNV/setup.py install` or